grid-line

 When a user buys a product using that link, the influencer earns a commission.

-Influencers can become affiliates by working directly with brands or by tapping into massive affiliate networks like Amazon Associates and Etsy Affiliate.
+Influencers can become affiliates by working directly with brands (often by making connections at marketing conferences and events), or by tapping into massive affiliate networks like Amazon Associates and Etsy Affiliate.

 undefined